Locomotive Engineer

 Locomotive Engineers (Train Drivers / Pemandu Lokomotif) are the masters of immense kinetic energy.
 In the railway industry, "Engineer" is the historical and highly respected title for the person who physically operates the locomotive.

-They must master "Route Knowledge."
+They must master "Route Knowledge".
 They memorize every curve, speed limit, and gradient of the track between Kuala Lumpur and Padang Besar.
 They must understand the pneumatic air-brake systems and the diesel-electric traction motors.
 If a locomotive breaks down in the middle of a remote jungle at 2:00 AM, the Engineer is alone.
 They must grab a flashlight, climb into the massive, roaring engine compartment, and troubleshoot the massive diesel generator or electrical relays to get the train moving again.

 AI and automation are taking over light-rail commuter trains (like the LRT), but fully automating a 2,000-ton, 50-car freight train through unpredictable, open-country weather systems and level crossings remains a monumental challenge requiring a human commander.
 It is a deeply respected, stoic, and rugged career.